MØNA1300 – History of Literature in The Modern Middle East

-The presentation should (a) present a brief summary of the content, (b) describe the structural characteristics of the text, and (c) develop and present some ideas about the interpretation of the text.
+- Prepare 2 oral presentations on at least 2 of the curriculum texts and lead the discussion in the corresponding seminar.
+This is typically done as a group activity.
+The presentations should (a) give a brief summary of the content, (b) describe the structural characteristics of the text, and (c) develop and present some ideas about the interpretation of the text.

-This may be a group work, but each student will present for ca. 20 minutes.
-For the oral presentation the student must also prepare a hand-out/power point presentation outlining the main points of the analysis and suggesting questions for discussion to the rest of the class.
-Students are strongly encouraged to meet with the teacher a week before the presentation to go through plans, questions and thoughts regarding the presentation.
+Presentations should last no longer than ca. 20 minutes (with students of a working group contributing on equal terms).
+Presentations must be acconmpanied by a hand-out and/or PowerPoint presentation outlining the main points of the analysis and suggesting questions for discussion to the rest of the class.
+Students are strongly encouraged to meet with the teacher (or teaching assistant, if available) a week before the presentation to go through plans, questions and thoughts regarding the presentation.

-2) Prepare a wiki entry for the same short stories/novels.
+- Each student has to submit at least 1 wiki entry for the same short stories/novels on which s/he has presented.
 The wiki-entry must be handed to the teacher within one week after the oral presentation.
 It must be re-submitted after having integrated the comments and suggestions of the teacher.

-A three days long home examination culminating in the submission of a paper of approx. 5 pages - in total approx. 1500 words, including references.
-(Font: Times New Roman,12 point, 1,5 line spacing and margins of approx. 2.5 cm.)
-You will get more details about the choice of topic etc. from the teacher.
+A three days long home examination culminating in the submission of a paper of approx. 5 pages - in total approx. 1500 words.
+References do not count towards this total.
+(Font: Times New Roman, 12 point, 1,5 line spacing and margins of approx. 2.5 cm.)
+You will receive more details about the choice of topic etc. from the teacher in due time.

 Submit assignments in Inspera

 You submit your assignment in the digital examination system Inspera.
 Read about how to submit your assignment.

 Use of sources and citation